-- Model time step is always proportional to the time step of the most coarse grid. - The coarse grid is the only grid impacted with large map factors: dt(s) = 6\dx(km) but the nominal grid distance needs to be scaled:

-dt(s) = 6\dx(km) / MAX (map factor in domain)

-• Reducing the coarse grid time step does not significantly reduce model performance if you can tweak the time step ratio.
+- Model time step is always proportional to the time step of the most coarse grid. - The coarse grid is the only grid impacted with large map factors: dt(s) = 6dx(km) - The nominal grid distance always needs to be scaled: dt(s) = 6dx(km) / MAX (map factor in domain) - Reducing the coarse grid time step does not significantly reduce model performance if you can tweak the time step ratio.

-- The time step ratio and grid distance ratio are not necessarily identical, and may used effectively when large map factors in the coarse grid domain force a time step reduction for stability. - If map factors are causing stability troubles, it is usually only the most coarse grid that is impacted since the fine grid is usually in the middle of the domain.
+- The take away: - The time step ratio and grid distance ratio are not necessarily identical, and may used effectively when large map factors in the coarse grid domain force a time step reduction for stability. - If map factors are causing stability troubles, it is usually only the most coarse grid that is impacted since the fine grid is usually in the middle of the domain.